fatemehmaveddati/fatemehmaveddati.github.io/index.md

 ### ABOUT ME
 ---
-+ I'm a software engineer and interested in programming and teaching.
++ I'm a software engineer.

 ---
 ### SKILLS